istvanballok/gardener/pr.md

-An environment to try out Gardener in a safe way
+Support a remote environment to try out Gardener in a safe way

 **How to categorize this PR?**
 /area dev-productivity